rozek/reactive-scriptable-components/README.md

 This trick applies to all kinds of Web Components, not just those presented here.

-Additionally, it's useful to provide an "import map" that allows scripts to import modules by name rather than by URL:
+Additionally, it is useful to provide an "import map" that allows scripts to import modules by name rather than by URL:

 ```html
  <script type="importmap">